CAPE ASSIST

 PSA Topic: Why I Choose to Be Drug-Free

-In this PSA, you can talk about what’s important to you and what helps you stay on the right path.
-You can explore how having goals and working toward achieving them plays a big role in making good decisions and staying drug-free.
+Ideas: In this PSA, you could explore how having goals and working toward achieving them plays a big role in making good decisions and staying drug-free.

 In addition to having goals, knowing the harmful effects of drugs and alcohol helps people make good decisions.
 Below is some information on the risks.